rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Industrial processes/Methanol manufacture.md

 3. **Flue gas conversion**
    Converts carbon dioxide in flue gas to methanol
-	- **Advantage**: Helps reduce the release of carbon dioxide into the admosphere.
+	- **Advantage**: Helps reduce the release of carbon dioxide into the atmosphere.
 	- **Disadvantage**: Collection of flue gas is difficult, may contain impurities.

 4. **Microbial oxidation**